IslamTayeb/NLP-spotify/README.md

 1. Open [http://localhost:3000](http://localhost:3000) in your browser.
 2. Click "Connect with Spotify" to authenticate.
 You will be redirected to Spotify for authorization.
-3. After successful connection, enter a sentence describing your desired playlist mood in the text area.
+3. After successful authorization, enter a sentence describing your desired playlist mood in the text area (e.g., "chill lofi beats for studying").
 4. Click "Generate Playlist".
-The application will fetch your liked tracks and send the description and track data to the backend for processing.
-The generated playlist (a list of track IDs) will be returned by the server (currently not displayed in the UI).
+The application will fetch your liked songs and send the description and track data to the backend for processing.
+5. The backend will return a JSON response containing the analyzed mood, suggested genres, and a list of matching track IDs (currently not displayed on the frontend).

 ## 5. Dependencies

-**Frontend (Next.js, located in `spotify-playlist-curator/package.json`):**
+**Frontend (`spotify-playlist-curator/package.json`):**

 * Next.js
 * Axios
 * Tailwind CSS
 * ... (other dependencies listed in `package.json`)

-**Backend (Python, located in `spotify-playlist-curator/lib/python/requirements.txt`):**
+**Backend (`spotify-playlist-curator/lib/python/requirements.txt`):**

 * FastAPI
 * uvicorn